 Nested Blocks mean a block that can be added or exist within another block.
 Thus, we are implying blocks that are usable as sub-blocks of existing ones.
 There is also a concept of child and parent blocks, child blocks are still a relatively newer addition to Gutenberg.

-you can work with additional forms of content and get better formatting for presenting your content on the frontend.
-It can help in layout and structuring of your content on the frontend as well.
+you can work with additional forms of content and get better formatting for presenting your content on the front end.
+It can help in the layout and structuring of your content on the front end as well.

 - Sub-blocks that can be nested under another block.